 Running the Bar

 There are certain points of the day where a professional bar team will ensure your guests have drinks; drinks on arrival, speeches, toasts, that kind of thing.
 Only a team of people that have run countless wedding and events will appreciate the importance of these ‘thirst quenching’ moments!
 You also need a strong team to polish glasses, clear glasses, and wash up to successfully serve your guests from day through to night.
+This is definitely not something you want to DIY for your wedding, tust me.

 On the Day Coordination